 Grammarly is another hugely popular online grammar, spelling and punctuation platform.
 Employees and entrepreneurs across the globe love it!

 Launched back in 2009, they now have offices in San Francisco, New York, and Kyiv.
-Their proofreading tools check against more than 250 grammar rules!
+Their proofreading software checks against more than 250 grammar rules!

-At the time of writing, Grammarly boasts more than 15 million subscribers and works across emails, documents, and even social media posts.
+At the time of writing, Grammarly boasts more than 15 million subscribers and works across emails, documents, Grammarly browser extensions and even social media posts.

 In fact, Fast Company lists it as one of the world’s most innovative AI companies in 2019, and when a TopTenReview writer reviewed it, she called it the; ‘best grammar checker out there.’

-Unlike WhiteSmoke, Grammarly offers a free account in the form of a Google Chrome extension.
-It only takes a couple of minutes to get up and running and checks your text’s grammar, punctuation, and spelling, when using either a mobile or desktop device.
+Unlike WhiteSmoke, Grammarly offers a free version of Grammarly in the form of a Grammarly Google Chrome extension (great for Google Docs).
+It only takes a couple of minutes to get up and running and checks your text’s grammar, punctuation checker, and spelling, when using either a mobile or desktop device.

-Not to mention, if you head over to Grammarly’s site, you can read through all its research on linguistic technology- which is pretty interesting stuff!
+Not to mention, if you head over to Grammarly’s site, you can read through all its research on linguistic technology (in addition to the basic grammar checker) – which is pretty interesting stuff!

 You can also join their Facebook Community, follow them on Twitter and read their daily blog for a better insight into the world of writing.
 In short, Grammarly appears much more outward facing than WhiteSmoke.

 Unfortunately, Grammarly for MS Office isn’t supported on Mac.
-As the name suggests, this tool conducts grammar checks while you use MS word.
+As the name suggests, this tool conducts a grammar checker run while you use MS word.
 You don’t have to copy and paste all your work into the online app; instead, it scans for errors while you’re writing.
 You just need an internet connection, and you’re good to go!

-Best of all, just like the Chrome extension, Grammarly for MS Office is also completely free of charge!
+Best of all, just like the Chrome extension for MS Word, Grammarly for MS Office (including Microsoft Word) is also completely free of charge!

 There’s a real push for users to sign up to Grammarly Premium, including claims that 85% of Premium customers report being a better writer as a result of using the service.